ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 ---

-I am Tor metrics researcher and notice something in Tor metrics data and want to understand what caused it.
+I am a Tor metrics researcher and notice something in Tor metrics data and want to understand what caused it.

 ---

-I'm an NGO worker (Freedom house) interested in knowing whether there is a high amount of human rights weebsites being blocked in country X.
+I'm an NGO worker interested in knowing whether there is a high amount of human rights websites being blocked in country X.

 ---

-I'm a sloppy journalist and only have five minutes to write an article on censosrhip in country X and don't care too much about it.
+I'm a journalist and I only have 10 minutes to write an article on censorship in country X. Where can I find the gist of the findings?

-:anguished:

 ---

-I'm a user that would like to see more measurements froma  specific country or region.
+I'm a user that would like to see more measurements from a specific country or region.

 ---

-I'm a ugandan lawyer and I want to challenge the government for blocking social media during the 2016 general elections.
+I'm a lawyer and I want to challenge my government for blocking social media during the elections.
 I need to find relevant OONI data that I can use as evidence.
 Format measurements so they can be used.

 ---

-I am a Zambian STASI officer and I'd like to track down all the users that help to measure censorship.
+I am from an intelligence agency and I'd like to track down all the users that help measure censorship.

 :anguished: